aliuy/azure-node-samples/README.md

 # azure-node-samples
-Sample code for working with Azure and Node.js
+*Unofficial* sample code for working with Azure and Node.js

+Please feel free to contribute :grin: